getbubblenow/javicle/docs/complex_example.md

       "comment": "apply zoom-pan effect to image, creates video", "operation": "ken-burns",        // name of the operation "creates": "ken1",               // asset it creates
-      "source": "img1",                // source image
-      "zoom": "1.3",                   // zoom level, from 1 to 10
+      "source": "img1",                // source image, `img1` is defined above in `assets` "zoom": "1.3",                   // zoom level, from 1 to 10
-      "duration": "5",                 // how long the resulting video will be "start": "0",                    // when to start zooming, default is 0 "end": "duration",               // when to end zooming, default is duration "x": "source.width * 0.6",       // pan to this x-position
+      "duration": "5.5",               // how long the resulting video will be "start": "0",                    // when to start zooming, default is 0 "end": "duration",               // when to end zooming, default is duration "x": "source.width * 0.6",       // pan to this x-position